-We consider as a model for our system a nontransparent interface separating two metal half-spaces, in which there is an orifice (contact) of radius $a \ll \lambda_F$ (λ_F is a characteristic Fermi wave length).
-The potential barrier in the plane of the contact is taken to be a delta function with a large amplitude U (the transmission coefficient of electron tunneling through the barrier is small, $T \approx (\hbar v_F / U)^2 \ll 1, v_F$ is a Fermi velocity).
-At the distance $r_0 >> \lambda_F$ from the contact a point-like defect, which is described by a short range potential, is placed.
-The interaction of electrons with the defect is taken into account in the framework of perturbation theory with the constant of this interaction g.
-We also assume the applied bias eV is much smaller than Fermi energy, ε_F .
-The conductance of the contact is calculated in linear approximation in the transmission coefficient T, the constant g and the voltage V by the method developed in Refs.
-12,14.
-Under the listed assumptions a general formula for the conductance derived in Ref.
+We consider as a model for our system a nontransparent interface separating two metal half-spaces, in which there is an orifice (contact) of radius $a \ll \lambda_F$ (λ_F is a characteristic Fermi wavelength).
+The potential barrier in the plane of the contact is taken to be a delta function with a large amplitude U (the transmission coefficient of electron tunneling through the barrier is small, $T \approx (\hbar v_F/U)^2 \ll 1$; v_F is the Fermi velocity).
+At a distance $r_0 \gg \lambda_F$ from the contact a point-like defect, which is described by a short range potential, is placed.
+The interaction of electrons with the defect is taken into account in the framework of a perturbation theory in the interaction constant g.
+We also assume the applied bias eV is much smaller than Fermi energy ε_F .
+The conductance of the contact is calculated in the linear approximation in the transmission coefficient T, the constant g and the voltage V by the method developed in Refs.
+12 and 14.
+A general formula for the conductance under the listed assumptions was derived in Ref.
 11: